Margaret Minnicks has been an online writer for many years. She writes articles that are interesting to her readers.

-This new year is a leap year with 366 days.
-That means there is an extra day in February, the shortest month.
-Even with the extra day, February still remains the shortest month of the year with 29 days.
-Every other month has either 30 or 31 days.
+A leap year comes every four years.
+The year 2000 was a leap year with 366 days.
+There was an extra day in February, the shortest month.
+Even with the extra day, February remained the shortest month of the year with 29 days.
+Every other month had either 30 or 31 days.

-People born on February 29th will be able to celebrate on their actual birthday this year.
-That's something they have not done since 2016 and will not be able to do again until 2024 since a leap year occurs only once every four years.
+People born on February 29th were able to celebrate their actual birthday in 2020.
+That's something they had not done since 2016 and will not be able to do again until 2024.
 Those born on February 29th are known as leaplings or leapers.
 Have you noticed that presidential elections are held only in leap years?

 3. A New Decade

 A decade is a period of ten years.
-This is the first year of the decade known as the 2020s.
+The year 2020 was the first year of the decade known as the 2020s.
 If you keep living, you will have plenty of opportunities to make positive changes in your lives.
 It is better to begin now instead of waiting and trying to catch up later.

 2020's Double-Double Digits